SkyStef's aviation page

 Website: *

 History: Skytech was formed on November 18 1989 by helicopter pilots Thierry Lakhanisky and Lucienne De Dryver and the aim was to offer helicopters for world-wide utility services.
 From 1992 onwards they concentrated on heavy lift transports for which a joint venture was signed with Russian helicopter manufacture Mil which provided some robust helicopters.
 The companies assignments included aerial works, air ambulance/medevac, pax and freight charters, fire services, hazardous freight, offshore, police and survey/surveillance.
 At the begin of the new Millenium the contract work gradually dried up and on February 18 2008 the company was for the first time declared bankrupt for unpaid depts, but an appeal in court against this decision was made and by June 2008 this declaration was undone.
 However more bad luck was on its way after Europe decided to ban the use of these big Russian helicopters on its territory and some of these were stuck for 13 years in the harbour of Zeebrugge (Belgium) only moving to the Antwerp harbour (Belgium) in October 2021.
-Despite all this, the company seemed to be active as humanitarian support (in Asia), but after the chairman got in custody on September 13 2022, the company was for the second time declared bankrupt on October 3 2022 ending its story definite.
+Despite all this, the company seemed to be active as humanitarian support (in Asia), but after the chairman Lakhanisky got in custody on September 13 2022, the company was for the second time declared bankrupt on October 3 2022 ending its story definite.

 Belgian Airlines